 There are several actions you can take to achieve a shallow plane of focus:

 - Open up your aperture (use a small F-stop like f/1.8, f/2)

 - Use a longer focal length.

 - Place your camera closer to the subject.

 When to Use a Shallow DoF?

-Shallow depth of field is a good choice when you need to emphasize or isolate your subject.
+Shallow depth of field is a good choice when you need to emphasize, add depth to your scene, or isolate your subject.